Sequential estimation of Spearman rank correlation using Hermite series estimators: Simulation Studies

 These results suggest that the Hermite series based algorithm performs better than the count matrix algorithm as the sample size increases which is particularly relevant in the streaming data and massive data set scenarios.
-We have repeated the same simulation analysis for other values of $\mu$ in addition to $\mu=(0,0)$, namely $\mu=(1,1),(2,2),(3,3)$.
-We have observed that while both the Hermite series based and count matrix based Spearman's rank correlation estimation algorithms perform well for the mean vector at the origin, performance deteriorates for both algorithms with mean-vectors $\mu$ away from the origin.
-Interestingly, the accuracy of the Hermite series based algorithm deteriorates less and performs better than the count matrix algorithm in all these scenarios.
-However, the degradation in performance suggests that both algorithms would benefit from standardizing the observations.
+We have repeated the same simulation analysis for values of $\mu$ away from the origin.
+We have observed that while both the Hermite series based and count matrix based Spearman rank correlation estimation algorithms perform well for the mean vector at the origin, performance deteriorates for both algorithms with mean-vectors away from the origin.
+The degradation in performance suggests that both algorithms would benefit from standardizing the observations.
 Thus, we implemented an online standardization procedure and applied it identically for both algorithms (see appendix A of \cite{stephanou2017sequential} for a description of calculating the mean and standard deviation in a stable, online manner).
-Comfortingly, the results for different values of $\mu$ and $\sigma_{1},\sigma_{2}$ are very similar to table \ref{tableStat1} and \ref{tableStat2} with the online standardization procedure in place.
+Comfortingly, the results for different values of $\mu$ and $\sigma_{1},\sigma_{2}$ are very similar to Table \ref{tableStat3} and \ref{tableStat4} with the online standardization procedure in place.

-Next we simulate from a non-normal bivariate distribution by first drawing i.i.d. observations from a standard bivariate normal distribution, \\ $(x_{i},y_{i}), \quad i=1,\dots,n$ and then transforming these observations with a strictly monotonically increasing function, $f(x)$, as $(f(x_{i}),f(y_{i})), \quad i=1,\dots,n$.
-Since $f(x)$ preserves orderings of $x_{i}$ and $y_{i}$ individually, the Spearman's correlation coefficient will be unchanged.
-We choose $f(x)=\exp(x)$.
+Next we simulate from a non-normal bivariate distribution by first drawing i.i.d. observations from a standard bivariate normal distribution, $(x_{i},y_{i}), \, i \in \{1,\dots,n\}$ and then transforming these observations with a strictly monotonically increasing function, $g(x)$, as $(g(x_{i}),g(y_{i})), \, i \in \{1,\dots,n\}$.
+Since $g(x)$ preserves orderings of $x_{i}$ and $y_{i}$ individually, the Spearman correlation coefficient will be unchanged.
+We choose $g(x)=\exp(x)$.
 The marginal distributions of $x$ and $y$ are then log-normal distributions.
-The results are summarised in table \ref{tableStat5} and \ref{tableStat6}.
+The results are summarized in Table \ref{tableStat5} and \ref{tableStat6}.
 We see that the performance of the Hermite series based algorithm is better than the count matrix algorithm with $c=20$ (a like-for-like comparison) and somewhat worse compared to the count matrix algorithm with $c=30$.